-We ask that all guests vacate the premises completely by midnight to give the staff a chance to clear up.
-There is available a list of telephone numbers of local taxi firms.
-If your guests need taxis, please ask them to telephone for a taxi, but be advised there may be a wait of up to two hours.
+We ask that all guests vacate the premises completely by midnight.
+Please ask them to telephone for a taxi, but be advised there may be a wait of at least two hours if ordered too late.
 It is better to pre-book taxis.
-Guests are very welcome to leave their cars in the car park overnight and not risk being over the limit.
+Guests are very welcome to leave their cars in the car park overnight so as not risk being over the limit.

 All sorts of disasters can occur between booking your wedding and the actual day.
 It is worth considering covering your non returnable costs with insurance.
 This is available from any insurance broker.

 We will try to make your wedding day perfect.
 Please advise us of any worries, problems or queries beforehand so that if possible they can be sorted before your big day.